CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 Timer can be set with `"countdown2"` use action.
 ```
 "use_action": {
-    "type": "countdown2"
+    "type": "countdown"
 	"name": "push button", // Optional name for the action.
 	"message": "You push the button", // Optional message shown from the action
-    "interval ": "5 seconds",  // Timer on item is set to this
+    "countdown_interval": "5 seconds"  // Sets timer on item to this
 }
 ```